 And for what?
 What are we instilling in our children by doing Christmas like this?
 We could probably convince ourselves that it’s good to make sacrifices for them, but if putting yourself in debt is the outcome, it just seems to be more harmful for our families in the end.

 So what can we do about this trend?
 How do we stop the snowball from evolving into an avalanche?

-That’s what I’m working on too, friend.
+That’s what I’m working on, too.
 I wish I had the perfect advice, but I don’t – not yet.
 But I do know that seeing how out of control things have gotten and being willing to adjust the course is a good start.

 I want my ceiling to be their floor even in the understanding that there is more to life than what you own.
 There is more to a person than what they wear.
 There is more to Christmas than what you find in a stocking or beneath a tree.

 So much of life is taking your ideals and realities and allowing the Holy Spirit to weave the two together.
 God is a Father.
 He is the Father.
 He wants to provide for our needs and give us the desires of our hearts, just like we long to do for our own children.
 He understands both our desires and our limitations as earthly parents.
-Go to Him with your hardships this season, friend.
-Talk to Him, parent to parent.
+Let’s go to Him with your hardships this season.
+Talk to Him, parent to Parent.
 Not a parent?
-Talk to Him giver to giver, and follow the advice you feel Him pouring into your spirit.
+Talk to Him giver to Giver, and follow the advice you feel Him pouring into your spirit.

 So, with Christmas just a week and a half away, I plan on looking for those opportunities now.
 And most importantly, if I want my children to be free from a overly commercialized Christmas when they are older, I need to model those intentions now.

 And as for those teenagers that inspired these thoughts – they won’t be receiving any smartphones or cameras, but they will receive something that will enhance their lives and included in that package will be a message that expresses a gift that I hope they will carry in their hearts forever – “You are loved.
 You matter.
 God has a plan for you, and you are never forgotten.”